Melody Ryle 1917-2007

 Born 12 March 1917, died 20 October 2007

-Anne and Caroline and myself would like to thank you for being with us today.
+My sisters, Anne and Caroline, and myself would like to thank you for being with us today.
 We would also like to thank those who have written to us or spoken with us in recent weeks, and others who can’t be here, including some of Melody’s oldest friends.

 Her first name, Victoria, was a tribute to her godmother, Princess Victoria Alexandra.
 But she was always known by her second given name, Melody, the name that suited her so well.

 The year that she was born was the darkest period of the First World War.
 In the trenches at Passchendaele the young men of Europe were dying in tens of thousands.
 In England, there was growing privation: first eggs and butter were rationed, then bread and potatoes.

 Melody’s father was a Royal Navy reservist, but above the age to be sent to sea.
 He manned a defence unit at Sandringham: a Rolls-Royce sedan with an anti-aircraft gun mounted on the back.
 A year later, the war over, he returned to the City.
 He and Winifred raised their two daughters in London and in West Wittering, a seaside village on Chichester Harbour.
 This was a place that Melody enjoyed revisiting all her life.